Dundee/aerospike-client-python/doc/scan.rst

         :param dict policy: optional :ref:`aerospike_scan_policies`.
         :param dict options: the :ref:`aerospike_scan_options` that will apply \
            to the scan.
+        :param :class:`str` nodename: optional name of node used to limit the scan to a single node.

         .. note:: A :ref:`aerospike_record_tuple` is passed as the argument to the callback function.